 IMPORTANT!ALL TOURNAMENT PARTICIPANTS ARE RESPONSIBLE FOR READING THE RULES OF THE TOURNAMENT!

-- Registration.
 Early Registration Package: ‘Early’ registrations will receive 2 Free $5 Raffle Tickets, 1 Tournament T-Shirt and 1 Raffle Ticket for ‘early registration special raffle’.
-Early Registration is defined as entry completed and paid on or before May 19, 2017.
-Registration locations include: Sunrise Marina (Port Canaveral), Strike Zone (Melbourne), FSFA Member Meetings or online.
-Registrations will also be accepted until 9:00 AM on tournament day, but then only at Sunrise Marina.
+(Visit Website for Details at www.offshoreslam.com).
+Early Registration is defined as entry completed and paid on or before May 20, 2022.

-- Checkout.
-There will be no check-out boat or process on tournament day.
-Boats may leave from Port Canaveral, Ponce Inlet or Sebastian Inlet any hour on tournament day.
-However, no lines in the water prior to 6:00AM.
-Cast netting of bait is allowed but no other method of fishing (sabikis), or any activity in the ocean other than boat operation prior to 6:00 AM.
+There will be no checkout boat or process on tournament day.
+Boats may leave from Port Canaveral, Ponce Inlet, Sebastian Inlet and Fort Pierce any hour on tournament day.
+There is no boundary limit for this tournament.
+However, no fishing lines in the water prior to 6:00AM.
+Cast netting of bait and sabiki is allowed.
 Nothing may be passed between boats after 6:00 AM.
 Boats doing so will be disqualified.
 Exceptions may be granted in assistance situations.

-- Check-in.
-Boats must return to Port Canaveral by water to weigh-in their catch.
-There will be no cutoff time for fishing but all boats MUST have cleared the check-in boat by 5:00 PM to be eligible.
-Check-in/weigh-in will begin at 2:00 PM.
-The tournament check-in boat will be positioned on the south side of Port Canaveral near the East end of the no-wake zone.
-ALL BOATS having fish to weigh-in MUST CHECK-IN with the Canaveral tournament boat, both visibly and audibly.
-All boats must return under their own power.
-Boats rendering assistance in emergency situations may be granted a weigh-in extension after making contact with tournament headquarters.
 All fish to be entered must be brought by water to Sunrise Marina on the vessel they were caught.
 The fuel dock at Sunrise Marina is the designated drop-off point.
 No docking allowed.
 This will be the only point that fish will be accepted for weigh-in.
-Notification on VHF channel 72 will be given at 4:45 and at 4:55 of the nearing end of the Tournament.
-An announcement will be made at 5:00 of the Tournament end.
+Notification on VHF channel 72 will be given at 4:45 and again at 4:55 the nearing end of Tournament.
+An announcement will be made at 5:00 indicating the Tournament has ended.
 The check-in boat will follow the last legal entry to the weigh-in dock.